Charithasanjana/Docker_game/README.md

 Common Issues:

 Docker Image Build Failures: Ensure that all commands in the Dockerfile execute without errors (e.g., installing dependencies, downloading the game).

 Elastic Beanstalk Deployment Issues: Ensure that the Docker image is correctly configured, and check the Elastic Beanstalk logs for any errors.

 Useful Commands for Debugging:

-View Docker image logs:
+View Docker image logs
 bash
 code
 docker logs <container_id>
-Check AWS Elastic Beanstalk logs:
+Check AWS Elastic Beanstalk logs
 Navigate to the Elastic Beanstalk console and view logs for any deployment errors.

 # 7. Conclusion: